tkhquang/KCD2Tools/TPVToggle/README.md

 Common issues:

-- **Mod doesn't load**: Ensure the Ultimate ASI Loader is installed correctly
+- **Mod doesn't load**: Ensure the files are in the correct location
 - **Toggle doesn't work**: The game update may have changed the memory layout, requiring an AOB pattern update
 - **Game crashes**: Check the log file for details; consider updating to the latest mod version

 ## Known Issues and Limitations

 - Camera may clip through objects in third-person view (no collision detection)
-- Some game events or menus may temporarily be buggy
+- Some game events or menus may temporarily be buggy in third-person view (menus, map, dialog...)
+  - **Workaround**: Switch back to first-person view when using these features
 - The third-person camera uses the game's experimental implementation and may not be perfect

 ## Changelog

 <details>
 <summary>Click to expand</summary>

+### v0.1.2

+- Added support for multiple INI file locations - the mod now checks several paths for the configuration file, including the base game directory
+- Included Ultimate ASI Loader (dinput8.dll) in the package for easier installation

+### v0.1.1

+- Fixed missing dependency issues with static linking

 ### v0.1.0 (Initial Release)